WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 1. Go down to [Downloads](#downloads) and click on the link, then Configuration Profiles and then select the WSF Configuration Profile
 2. Click on Download, and the profile should be imported into settings automatically
 3. Now, open settings and go to General > VPN & Device Management and install the downloaded profile
-4. It should now automatically be enabled, this also installs a Web Clip for easy access to my website (someone please make me a logo lol)
+4. It should now automatically be enabled, this also installs a Web Clip for easy access to my website
 5. Continue onto [Part 2](#part-24-installing-esign) if you want to install ESign

 ### Part [2/4] Installing ESign